abbyazari/data_vis_statistics_geosciences/README.md

 This README will be updated to reflect current changes.
 Data used in the lessons will be accredited to the providers.
 Lab assignments are availiable and will be mentioned in the tutorials but are not as of (1/9/2018) linked.

+This class has been developed in collaboration with [Dr. Michael Liemohn](http://clasp.engin.umich.edu/people/liemohn) of the Climate & Space Sciences & Engineering department.

 Discussions with climate scientist [Samantha Basile](http://clasp.engin.umich.edu/people/sjbasile/GSTUDENT) were critical in developing these materials.
-We also thank planetary scientist [Camilla Harris](https://github.com/cdkharris) for discussions of Juno data and Gabriel Harp the Research Director of ArtsEngin at University of Michigan for pointing us toward climate health impact data.
+We also thank planetary scientist [Camilla Harris](https://github.com/cdkharris) for discussions of Juno data, Gabriel Harp the Research Director of ArtsEngin at University of Michigan for pointing us toward climate health impact data, and Jeff Lockhart of the [Computational Social Scientists](https://github.com/UM-CSS) (CSS) for offering resources through CSS.

 Last update 2/6/2018